Bathing Water Quality

 When more of these bacteria are present in a bathing water there are greater risks to bathers' health.
 The standards we use are specified in the Bathing Water Directive and are based on World Health Organisation research which recorded the incidence of gastrointestinal disease (stomach upsets) in people bathing in waters of differing bacterial concentrations.

 - Heavy rain or tides washing pollution into the water that flows into a bathing water from the surrounding catchment.
-Daily Pollution Risk Forecasts (PRF) alert users to this possibility for many bathing waters.
+At sites where this is known to occur, this risk is assessed by daily Pollution Risk Forecasts (PRF) and if an increased risk is forecast, a pollution risk warning is issued along with advice against bathing.

-Both of these kinds of water quality warnings are shown on the main map on the home page, profile pages for individual bathing waters, and the compare bathing waters page.
-PRFs are indicated by a warning triangle icon and abnormal situations by a warning circle icon .
+These water quality warnings are shown on the main map on the home page, profile pages for individual bathing waters, and the compare bathing waters page.
+They are indicated by a warning circle icon .

 Water Quality Assessments

-Designated bathing waters in England now have tougher water quality targets to achieve; the new standards are approximately twice as strict as they were prior to 2015.
+Designated bathing waters in England have tough water quality targets to achieve.

 |Coastal Bathing Waters|